-CMS CPMG Section, Medical Student Component and COPIC invite physicians and medical students to attend Public Policy Leadership Forum on Saturday, Feb.
+CMS CPMG Section, Medical Student Component and COPIC are excited to host the Public Policy Leadership Forum on Saturday, Feb.
 3, 2018

 What: Public Policy Leadership Forum

 When: Saturday, Feb.
 3, 2018, 8 a.m. - 4:45 p.m.